 Disclaimer: Beautiful Touches received free admittance to Medieval Times Dinner & Tournament, to facilitate this posting.
 No monetary compensation was exchanges.
-All OPINIONS states are those of the author.
+All OPINIONS stated are those of the author.

 How do you keep kids and adults of all ages (2, 5, 6, 9) entertained for 2 hours?
 I’ll give you a hint… not a movie (I tried taking a 2-year-old to a movie once, and it was a disaster!
 Let’s just say a sippy cup got thrown over a second story balcony and 1 adult, didn’t get to sit and watch the movie at all).
 If its not a movie and definitely not a nice dinner out, what will keep all age ranges entertained?
 A trip to Medieval Times Dinner & Tournament!